-On Sunday, May 20, seniors in the 24th class to graduate from Notre Dame Preparatory School received their diplomas in a moving ceremony in the school's gymnasium.
-These 195 young men and women are heading out to college armed with arguably the finest all-around educational experience available in Michigan.
+On Sunday, May 20, seniors in the 24th class graduated from Notre Dame Preparatory School receiving their diplomas in a moving ceremony held in the school's gymnasium.
+These 195 young men and women were headed to college armed with arguably the finest all-around educational experience available in Michigan.

-Now, as the school looks ahead to finishing this term for the rest of NDPMA students, administrators also are keeping a keen eye on the immediate future for the school as it nears its 25th graduating class.
+Now, as the school continues to look ahead, administrators are keeping a keen eye on the immediate future for the school as it nears its 25th graduating class.
 According to Fr.
-Leon Olszamowski, s.m., NDPMA corporate president and founder of the school, he and other school officials are considering a number of ways to help celebrate its 25-year milestone.
+Leon Olszamowski, s.m., NDPMA corporate president and founder of the school, he and other school officials are considering a number of unique ways to help celebrate the Class of 2019 and the school's 25-year milestone.

 "I have several ideas for the 25th celebration, but Andy [Head of School Andy Guest] and others in our administration will need to review these as well," said Olszamowski, who will also be celebrating his 25th anniversary with NDPMA in 2019.
 "I'm hoping to have a big celebration to open the 25th year and then one to end it, perhaps.
 One in the fall and one in the late spring.
 I'm also hoping that such celebrations can also raise the status of the school in the minds of both our internal and external constituencies."

-Olszamowski said that the school's new science, art and technology wing, which is slated for completion in August, is opening at a perfect time for such a celebration.
+Olszamowski said that the school's new science, art and technology wing, which was completed in August, opened at a perfect time for such a celebration.
 Notre Dame broke ground for the $7 million-plus facility in June of last year.

-The new building will consist of a one-story science, technology and arts wing that will be connected to the existing middle division and upper division wings.
-The wing will house science-laboratory facilities, collaborative-learning classrooms, a robotics lab, a specially designed greenhouse, and a fine arts studio.
+The new building consists of a one-story science, technology and arts wing that is connected to the existing middle division and upper division wings.
+The wing houses science-laboratory facilities, collaborative-learning classrooms, a robotics lab, a specially designed greenhouse, and a fine arts studio.

-But Olszamowski said the school is not hitting the brakes with its plans for the future.
+But Olszamowski said the school is not hitting the brakes with other plans for the future.

 The next 25 years